stbordoni/tof-reco/README.md

 `../TofRootFiles`.
 If you want to set different folders (not recommended), change the path in `readTofData.sh`.

+The data can be found at this link: https://cernbox.cern.ch/s/4G9V1T8z8YgbUdE, you can just download the whole folder or just some runs.

 In `AnalysisSettings.json` there are some parameters to be changed during the analysis, names should be self-explicative.

 The output will be in the format `runXXX_plots.root`, containing histos per channel and some plots for the whole run.